 #2: Measure – real-time production line monitoring

 In this Measure phase, we will monitor the production line in real-time with innius based on the connected data points.
 As soon as the production line is connected, there is immediate insight into the state of the production line.
-The first measurement is a zero measurement.
+The first measurement provides a baseline.
 From here we get started to achieve the set goal.
 For example: if the goal is to increase the OEE by 5%, the OEE percentage of the first measurement reflects the current state of the production line.
 After innius has received data from the production line for 14 days, we make the step to the Analyze phase.

 #3: Analyze – where to improve the production line?